Accessing information to protect water quality

-Your county water plan coordinator is a good place to start because she or he has knowledge of, and access to, many other resources.
+Your county water plan coordinator is a good place to start because they have knowledge of, and access to, many other resources.
 The Water Management Act of 1986 (Minnesota Statutes, Chapter 110B) encouraged counties to develop and implement comprehensive local water management plans.
-In Minnesota, all non-metro counties have completed and adopted water plans, and are now in the process of implementation.
 The responsibility for implementation varies by county.
-In some counties, the Soil and Water Conservation District (SWCD) has the primary responsibility, and in others it is the responsibility of the county planning, zoning, or environmental services.
+In some counties, the Soil and Water Conservation District (SWCD) has the primary responsibility, and in others it's the responsibility of the county planning, zoning or environmental services.

-SWCDs were formed nationwide to conserve soil and water resources, and are local units of government within each county.
+SWCDs were formed nationwide to conserve soil and water resources.
+They are local units of government within each county.
 Their objective is the control and prevention of soil erosion and water pollution.
-This is carried out through:
+They provide:

-- cost-share assistance (50 to 75%) to landowners to install erosion control practices, such as on roadsides and shorelines, or control barnyard runoff
+- Cost-share assistance (50 to 75 percent) to landowners to install erosion control practices, such as on roadsides and shorelines, or to control barnyard runoff.